 By Nathan Glahn | Photography Scott Cooper

-Zach is a normal kid, living in the small town of Barrie, Ontario.
+Zach is a normal kid, living in Barrie, Ontario.
 He had been exposed to mental health issues in his family and his school and was determined to do something about it.

 Many jealous or egotistic people would say, “sure… I could run to Ottawa” and some probably could.
 The real meaning in what I see here is how Zachary decided to JUST DO IT.
 If more people followed up with their claims to do something great, the world would be a better place, each great act of selflessness striving to top the rest.

 When Zach was questioned about his inspiration, he replied without hesitation, “Terry Fox, Anna-Leise Carr, and… my Mum”.
 It seemed that Zach’s run was the baby of Zach’s three heroes.
 Terry’s run, Anna-Leise’s younger age, and Shelley’s determination all factored into the local hero we see today.

 While Zach may have seemed trouble free during his journey, he had obstacles of his own to overcome.
 The first was his fear of public speaking.
 While struggling to overcome this roadblock, he kept it no secret that he was no fan of public speaking.
 Zach said it made him feel as though he was bragging and he was terrified that he would say the wrong thing.
 This all worked out in his campaigns favour though, by relating to his audience that you don’t have to scream loudly for people to hear you.

 His other obstacle was the attention, so many eyes made Zach feel uncomfortable, and he felt a need to be perfect for everyone.

 Fortunately, he received so much support over social media, inspiring him to keep on going.

 A few things that pushed Zach along his way are: Family and friends, Donors, Support from the community, Sponsors, Inner drive.